6531 San Pablo Dam Road

 Kennedy Grove has certain features which allow some handicapped access to areas of the park.
 We have 9 handicapped parking spots available and, upon prior arrangement, additional parking can be set aside to accommodate larger groups.
 There are accessible paths leading from the parking lots into the main grove.
 Many of our sites can be accessed from the Kennedy Loop Trail which circumnavigates the main lawn (approximately .3 mile) and is a paved level surface.

-The Hitching Post picnic site has picnic tables which have been modified to accommodate wheelchairs.
-The Whistle Stop and Abbie Lane picnic sites have ADA approved drinking fountains installed.
+Hitching Post and Whistle Stop picnic sites have picnic tables which have been modified to accommodate wheelchairs.
+Hitching Post and Clancy’s place have ADA approved drinking fountains installed.
 The Fern Cottage reservable facility has a wheelchair ramp up to the building and includes wheelchair accessible bathrooms.

 From the Richmond area: